 Manolis Antonoyiannakis

-I am an Associate Editor at Physical Review B, a Bibliostatistics Analyst at the American Physical Society, and an Adjunct Associate Research Scientist at the Department of Applied Physics and Applied Mathematics at Columbia University.
+I am a Senior Associate Editor at Physical Review B, and a Bibliostatistics Analyst at the American Physical Society.

 I have extensive experience on scholarly publishing and research assessment, having handled the peer review of more than 10,000 manuscripts in the Physical Review journals (PRB, PRL, PRX, and PR Research).
 I am interested in the science of science, information science, and scientometrics.
 More specifically, I am interested in how data science can be used to study scientific productivity, creativity, behavior, and impact, and I am keen to contribute toward a more sensible use of scholarly metrics that is anchored on solid statistical grounds.